vigetlabs/microcosm/docs/guides/01-overview.md

 function addPlanet(options) {
   // Here, we are simply returning options.
 However this
   // gives you an opportunity to modify parameters before they
-  // are sent to stores.
+  // are sent to domains.
   return options
 }